jenkinsci/aws-secrets-manager-credentials-provider-plugin/docs/beta/clients/index.md

 #### Endpoint Configuration

-You can override the AWS endpoint configuration for each client.
+You can set the AWS endpoint configuration for each client.

-Note: This is rarely necessary in real installations.
-It is typically only used in integration tests.

 ```yaml
 unclassified: